 The shovel is also a permanent part of my winter car kit.

 There are lighter shovels out there.
 And ones with longer handles.
 Or ones with other features such as snow saw in the handle.
+Even inexpensive ones that aren’t certified for avalanches but work just fine for the car or your winter camp.

 But this scuffed up, non-descript shovel is one I don’t see any compelling need to replace.